muhlba91/muehlbachler-core-infrastructure/README.md

 ### OIDC

-The OIDC configuration to connect the Vault instance to for login.
+The OIDC configuration to connect the instance to for login.

 ```yaml
 oidc: